wyhitcs/team-letsencrypt/draftv1.md

 #1.
 Introduction

-With all the malware and viruses being perpetrated these days, it is more critical than ever that all our communications are secured.
-But cryptography is hard and good cryptography tends to be both hard and expensive.
+With malware and viruses being perpetrated these days, it is more critical than ever to keep the online communication secured.
+Unfortunately, modern cryptography techniques in many case are too expensive and difficult to implement.
-That has changed with [LetsEncrypt.org](https://letsEncrypt.org)!
+It has changed with the appearance of [LetsEncrypt.org](https://letsEncrypt.org) !
 The goal of Let’s Encrypt is to set up an HTTPS server and have it automatically obtain a browser-trusted certificate, without any human intervention.
-Before analyzing Let's Encrypt, it is important to have some background knowledge of Let’s Encrypt.
+Before analyzing Let's Encrypt, it is necessary to have some background knowledge.

 ####SSL/TLS